pineconegangue/MechFFB/README.md

 # MechFFB

-Force feedback effects for MechWarrior 5, built on top of [MechShaker](https://www.nexusmods.com/mechwarrior5mercenaries/mods/1029).
+Force feedback effects for MechWarrior 5, built on top of [MechShaker].

 ---

-## ⚠️ Requirement
+## Requirement

 **MechShaker is required for MechFFB to work.**
 Download it here: https://www.nexusmods.com/mechwarrior5mercenaries/mods/1029